-In general, for bi-fuelled gas vehicles for each of the fuel types (petrol and (NG/biomethane)/LPG) all the OBD requirements as for a mono-fuelled vehicle are applicable.
-To this end one of the following two options in paragraph 3.9.1. or 3.9.2. or any combination thereof shall be used.
+In general, for bi-fuelled gas vehicles for each of the fuel types (petrol and (NG/biomethane)/LPG)) all the OBD requirements as for a mono-fuelled

 - 3.9.1.
 One OBD system for both fuel types. - 3.9.1.1.
-The following procedures shall be executed for each diagnostic in a single OBD system for operation on petrol and on (NG/biomethane)/LPG, either independent of the fuel currently in use or fuel type specific: - (a) activation of malfunction indicator (MI) (see paragraph 3.5. of this annex), - (b) fault code storage (see paragraph 3.6. of this annex), - (c) extinguishing the MI (see paragraph 3.7. of this annex), - (d) erasing a fault code (see paragraph 3.8. of this annex).
+The following procedures shall be executed for each diagnostic in a single OBD system for operation on petrol and on (NG/biomethane)/LPG, either independent of the fuel currently in use or fuel type specific: - (a) Activation of malfunction indicator (MI) (see paragraph 3.5. of this annex); - (b) Fault code storage (see paragraph 3.6. of this annex); - (c) Extinguishing the MI (see paragraph 3.7. of this annex); - (d) Erasing a fault code (see paragraph 3.8. of this annex).